dhao1/dhao1.github.io/_tabs/about.md

 ## 🤝 Let's Connect

-If something here resonates with you — a post, an idea, or a question — I’d love to hear from you:
+If something here resonates with you — a post, an idea, or a question, I’d love to hear from you:

 - 📧 [Email](mailto:dhao1@binghamton.edu)
 - 🐱 [GitHub](https://github.com/dhao1)